AfaqAnwar/Rennon/README.md

 The deployable model is obtainable through the release pages of this repository.

 To currently interact with Rennon you can download a model and run the inference.py script locally.
 This will allow you to see all of the replies with their respective scores.

-_In the near future Rennon will be deployed through a Django Web Application._

 ### Notes